 Amazon VPC provides all the same benefits as the rest of the AWS platform.
 You can instantly scale your resources up or down, select Amazon EC2 instances types and sizes that are right for your applications, and pay only for the resources you use - all within Amazon’s proven infrastructure.

 You can host a basic web application, such as a blog or simple website in a VPC, and gain the additional layers of privacy and security afforded by Amazon VPC.
 You can help secure the website by creating security group rules which allow the webserver to respond to inbound HTTP and SSL requests from the Internet while simultaneously prohibiting the webserver from initiating outbound connections to the Internet.
-You can create a VPC that supports this use case by selecting "VPC with a Public Subnet Only" from the Amazon VPC console wizard.
+You can create a VPC that supports this use case by selecting "VPC with a Single Public Subnet Only" from the Amazon VPC console wizard.

 You can use Amazon VPC to host multi-tier web applications and strictly enforce access and security restrictions between your webservers, application servers, and databases.
 You can launch webservers in a publicly accessible subnet and application servers and databases in non-publically accessible subnets.
 The application servers and databases can’t be directly accessed from the Internet, but they can still access the Internet via a NAT instance to download patches, for example.
 You can control access between the servers and subnets using inbound and outbound packet filtering provided by network access control lists and security groups.
 To create a VPC that supports this use case, you can select "VPC with Public and Private Subnets" in the Amazon VPC console wizard.